Mars Municipal

 Mars Municipal House

 A blow I did not know I could survive led me to the house I called Mars Municipal.
 Five years after I became bereaved in losing my life-partner of ten years to suicide, I was slipping at the edge of grief.
-Hoping to inspire a change in course, my parents helped me to aquire a mortgage.
+Hoping to inspire a change in course, my parents helped me to secure a mortgage.

 My background had been arts until bereavement cloistered that part of my brain.
 Construction immersed me in physical labor, and provided access to craft disconnected from my grief.
 So began my education in the rehabilitation of an 1887 farmhouse, and myself.